 Abbott World Marathon Majors: In 2006, the Boston Marathon joined the Virgin Money London Marathon, BMW BERLIN-MARATHON, Bank of America Chicago Marathon, and TCS New York City Marathon in launching the World Marathon Majors.
 In November 2012, the Tokyo Marathon joined the series.
 Athletes placing in the top five in these events are awarded points (25 for first, 16 for second, 9 for third, 4 for fourth, and 1 for fifth).
 Points are also awarded for performance at the IAAF World Championships Marathon and the Olympic Marathon.
 The Abbott World Marathon Majors Series is held over a full calendar year, starting and finishing in one city.
-Starting in 2016, the Abbott World Marathon Majors featured a Wheelchair series in addition to the open competition.
-Abbott World Marathon Majors Series XII began in Berlin in September 2018 and will conclude in Berlin at this year's race on September 29.
+Starting in 2016, the Abbott World Marathon Majors Series SII began in Berlin in September 2018 and will conclude in Berlin at this year's race on September 29.